-The OWRC Boathouse:
+The OWRC Boathouse

-The office contains a changing booth and three Concept 2 rowing machines.
-We have a small lending library of books on rowing and associated subjects, and an assortment of rowing apparel are available for purchase.
+The office is always staffed while OWRC is open, and in the main boathouse, staff will help carry shells to and from the water.
+The office contains a changing room and four Concept 2 rowing machines.
+There is a small library of books on rowing and related subjects, and some essential rowing apparel available for purchase.

 The mix of club boats changes with the needs of the club.
 There are almost always boats available on weekdays, but on warm, calm weekends they may be fully subscribed.
 Please call to reserve a boat, even on weekdays, since it helps the dock master manage the flow of boats and rowers.

 The club uses oars from Concept 2; the majority are hatchets, Big Blade w/ vortex edge.
 We also provide (and require) a personal flotation device for each club boat.

 We take pride in well maintained boats and equipment, and make boat care a part of our training.
 Members rinse and wipe-down all boats as they come off the water, and our Boathouse Supervisor and Maintenance Manager, Mary Elizabeth Stone, keep all our gear in top shape.
 All our club boats are less than three years old